ctboley/pharmacy-app/README.md

 org: your-org
 ```

+Install API dependencies by going to `./api` and run `npm install`.

 Build the site by going to `./site`, run `npm install`, and then run `npm run build`.

 In the root folder of the project, run `serverless deploy`.
 If prompted, run `serverless login` in a separate terminal.